Caellwyn/south-king-county-opportunity-youth/README.md

 ![total population of youth](reports/figures/total_popuation.jpg)

-*The [2016 Road Map Project](https://roadmapproject.org/wp-content/uploads/2018/09/Opportunity-Youth-2016-Data-Brief-v2.pdf#page=4) shows the [[capital O and Y, taking out the 'for' in between.
-I think it's capital through out because it's a category?]] opportunity for youth to be around 18,000, because they included more of the county in their analysis.
+*The [2016 Road Map Project](https://roadmapproject.org/wp-content/uploads/2018/09/Opportunity-Youth-2016-Data-Brief-v2.pdf#page=4) shows the opportunity youth to be around 18,000, because they included more of the county in their analysis.
 Because of this our analysis focuses on the percentages of each group compared to total population, or total OY population, rather than raw counts.*

 Overall percentages of youth classified as OY fell between 2016 and 2017 among youth past high school age.
 We believe this represents improving job prospects in King County due to a rapidly growing tech industry.
 Even if new jobs are not in the industry itself, it attracts highly paid workers and the benefits trickle through the economy as a whole.
 It also may be due to improved educational access for these age groups, but more research would be needed to confirm that.